 The SBA will work directly with state Governors to provide targeted, low-interest loans to small businesses and non-profits that have been severely impacted by the COVID-19.
 The SBA’s Economic Injury Disaster Loan program provides small businesses with working capital loans of up to $2 million that can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.
-The CARES Act also includes a possible Loan Advance (Grant) of up to $10,000 which will be completely forgiven (you don’t have to pay it back!).
+The CARES Act also includes a possible Loan Advance (Grant) of up to $10,000 which will be completely forgiven.
 There are no fees and no prepayment penalties.

 - This enhanced EIDL program includes the Loan Advance, providing up to a $10,000 up-front which will be forgiven.
 This advance is also being referred to as a Grant, since you do not have to pay it back.